by Rena Klingenberg.

 . . . and this:

-Now head over to Part 2 of this tutorial to put a blueish or greenish patina on your copper.
+Now head over to Part 2, – Vinegar and Salt Patina to put a blueish or greenish patina on your copper.

 We’re going to transform your copper pendant from new and shiny to aged and rustic: